 - 3.47.
 The Council has adopted a Constitution, which sets out how the Council operates, how decisions are made and the procedures that are followed to ensure that these are efficient, transparent and accountable to local people.
 The Constitution is published on the Council's website. - 3.48.
 Policy and decision-making is facilitated through a Committee System including Accounts and Audit Committee and Policy and Finance Committee.
 Committee meetings are open to the general public except where personal or confidential matters are being disclosed and Committee minutes and agendas are publicised on the Council's website. - 3.49.
 A Citizens Panel was set up in 2004 to enable the Council and its partners to access the views of Ribble Valley people.
-The results are used to develop policies & strategies, inform decision-making and identify where service improvements may be required.
-The Ribble Valley Citizens Panel can form part of a wider East Lancashire Citizens Panel, which when used for combined surveys allows for comparisons with neighbouring authorities.
-Members are sent approximately 2 surveys a year (which can be either a Ribble Valley only survey or an East Lancashire wide survey depending on what information is required.).
+The results are used to develop policies & strategies, inform decision-making and identify where service improvements may be required. - 3.50.
+The Council is part of the Infusion Research partnership.
+This partnership helps with research and consultations.